-✍ BlogFeedback lessons from AI
+✍ BlogLessons from AI for giving feedback

 If you've spent any time trying to get Claude to write a decent email or ChatGPT to analyze a complex spreadsheet, you've likely realized that AI isn't a mind reader.
 It's a reflection of the clarity of your instructions.